DeluxeOwl/chronicle/README.md

 }
 ```

-The Process logic is simple: it serializes each event to JSON and inserts it into the `outbox_account_events` table using the provided transaction `tx`.
+The Process logic is simple: it encoded each event to JSON and inserts it into the `outbox_account_events` table using the provided transaction `tx`.
 This guarantees atomicity with the event log persistence.

 ```go
 // Process writes committed AccountEvents to the outbox table within the same transaction.